 7 Powerful Opening Remarks you need to Captivate your Congregation

-Finally, it's your first sabbath school program for the year.
-You have spent the last week preparing your program amidst your busy week of shuffling the kids, preparing meals and working long hours.
+Finally, it's your turn to be a sabbath school superintendent or AY leader.
+You have spent the last week preparing your program amidst your busy week of shuffling the kids, preparing meals, and working long hours.
 Kudos because you are still prepared.
-It's the morning of, and you confidently take your place at the podium and, you begin the program with "Good morning and happy Sabbath.
-My name is ........... and I'll be your superintendent for the morning.
-Allow me to start by apologising for ................
+It's the morning of, and you confidently take your place at the podium and begin the program with "Good morning and happy Sabbath.
+My name is ..........., and I'll be your superintendent for the morning.
+Please let me start by apologizing for ................

-Tradition dictates that each presentation's first line should begin with a salutation of Good Morning, Good Evening or Happy Sabbath.
+Tradition dictates that each presentation's first line should begin with a salutation of Good Morning, Good Evening, or Happy Sabbath.
 These are OK, but they create no suspense or feelings of wonder about what is coming next.
-It would be best if you chose to use attention-grabbing and out of the ordinary introductions to captivate your congregation in the first 25 seconds.
+Instead, it would be best to use attention-grabbing and out-of-the-ordinary introductions to captivate your congregation in the first 25 seconds.
 Using this tactic, you can keep your audience engaged for the rest of the presentation.

 When preparing your program, you should ask yourself what you want the audience to remember six months from now.
 The answer forms the theme of your presentation.
-Your opening line should be on-theme with your presentation.
-Draw in your congregation and keep their interest piqued.
+Your opening line should be in line with the rest of your presentation.
+You can draw in your congregation and keep their interest piqued.

 Here are seven tips for engaging opening remarks.

 The story should be based on your presentation theme.
-It should be real and relatable.
+It should be genuine and relatable.
 For instance, your program may be on the consequences of sin; your opening remarks can be: Did you know that even forgiven sin has consequences?
 I once knew a man who was a known drug dealer, and his customers included teenagers that he encouraged to try drugs.
 A few of his teenage customers died of an overdose or went to prison.
 He became enemies of the parents and relatives in the community who blamed him for destroying their children's life.
 He eventually gave his life to Christ, who transformed his life, and he got rid of the life of drugs.
-So much that he became an active evangelist.
-However, despite his change, there were members of the community who still could not forgive him for the young lives he stole.
+So much so that he became an active evangelist.
+However, despite his change, some community members still could not forgive him for the young lives he stole.
 His past actions hindered his ability to reach them.

 This method is prevalent in our church settings because it works.
 I'm sure you've heard the opening; a show of hands if you had a good week this past week and God has been good.
-However, what if you flipped the question and added some humour as an opening instead.
+However, what if you flipped the question and added humor as an opening instead?
 Such as

-Did you know that you are very rich and blessed above many?
+Did you know that you are wealthy and blessed above many?

-If you have any money in the bank, in your wallet, and spare change at home.
+If you have money in the bank, your wallet, or spare change at home.
 You are in the top 8% of the world's wealthiest.

-If you can attend church, then you are more fortunate than 3 billion people in the world.
+If you can attend church, you are more fortunate than 3 billion people worldwide.

 After a long work week, your congregants want to feel rested and relaxed while learning at church.
-You don't want them to fall asleep, but depending on your program's theme, you may want them to be apart of a different time, a different scene.
-For instance the set after the Flood.
-Feel free to enhance this type of opening remarks with sounds and pictures or videos from your audio-visual team.
+Of course, you don't want them to fall asleep, but depending on your program's theme, you may want them to be a part of a different time or scene—for instance, the set after the Flood.
+Feel free to enhance this type of opening remarks with sounds, pictures, or videos from your audio-visual team.

-" Boodoombang was the sound as the ravaging floodwaters crashed against the wood of the ark.
-The ship tossed too and fro.
+" Boodoombang " sounded as the ravaging floodwaters crashed against the ark's hull.
+The ship tossed to and fro.
 Inside the ark, Noah and his family were kept safe by God.
-In the distance, they could hear the eruption of the howling of the animals present on the ship with them.
+In the distance, they could hear the eruption of the howling of the animals on the ship.